Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Maisie better for lounging or upright sitting?

 It leans lounge-first.
-I could sit upright comfortably, but the relaxed back cushion feel is happiest when you let your shoulders drop and recline a little.
+We could sit upright comfortably for shorter periods, but the relaxed back cushion feel works best when you let your shoulders settle and recline a little.
+Shoppers who want a stricter posture can compare it with a firm sofa.

 Will it work for shorter people?

-Mia (5'4") felt comfortable curling up, but shorter users who prefer feet-flat sitting may want to test the seat depth and posture feel in person.
+Mia, at 5'4", felt comfortable curling up on it.
+Shorter users who prefer feet-flat sitting should still test the 24" seat depth in person if possible.

 Do the cushions need frequent fluffing?

 The back cushions benefit from quick upkeep.
-I found a short daily plump kept the silhouette looking neat and prevented “lived-in” sag.
+A short daily plump helped the silhouette stay neat and kept the back from looking overly lived-in.

 What’s the easiest day-to-day cleaning routine?

-Vacuum the seat and seams weekly, spot-clean quickly when spills happen, and choose an upholstery that matches your household’s stain and lint realities.
+Vacuum the seat and seams weekly, spot-clean spills quickly, and choose upholstery that matches your household’s stain, lint, and pet-hair realities.
+If cleaning is a top priority, compare it with an easy-to-clean sofa before choosing fabric.

 Previous post